How to spend one glorious day in Barcelona

 Barcelona City, the sunny and vibrant Catalan capital has been attracting visitors for decades.
 On first visit to Barcelona we were stopping only for a day before proceeding to our housesit.
 I immediately understood this allure.
 Not only does Barcelona, and, the Catalonian region, have its own unique culture, language and customs that are so distinctly different from the rest of Spain, but the city has so much on offer by way of incredible architecture and sights, history, welcoming locals and delicious cuisine too!

-How many days to visit Barcelona?
-If you do get the chance to visit I have to say one day in Barcelona will not be enough.
+If you do get the chance to visit I have to say a day in Barcelona will not be enough.
 It is a city that requires fabulous walks through the ancient streets and the time to see all 9 UNESCO World Heritage sites.
 Barcelona also makes the perfect jumping-off point to take day trips by train from, you can head to the beaches of Sitges, explore Girona and even hike the mountains of Monserrat.

-Is one day enough in Barcelona?
 Probably not – truth is you can get a taste of Barcelona in one day but there is so much to do and see that you will want to come back many times.

 Barcelona is one of the most diverse cities in Europe.
-It has an incredibly rich cultural ambience, fantastic food and an incredible culinary scene for foodies, a 4km long beach, plus those 9 UNESCO sites.
+It has an incredibly rich cultural ambience, fantastic food and an incredible culinary scene for foodies, so many cool restaurants, a 4km long beach, plus those 9 UNESCO sites.
 In this Barcelona one-day itinerary you will be able to visit the must-see Barcelona attractions and I’ve included recommendations on where to eat and where to stay to make the most of your 24 hours in Barcelona.

 Xyuandbeyond is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 As an Airbnb Associate, I earn a commission when you book through one of my links.
 You can read my privacy policy here.